stanford-ppl/Green-Marl/doc/tutorial.md

-3 Second program: sum of neighbors' in-degree.
+3 Second program: sum of neighbors in-degree.
 ======================================

 Now we will create another Green-Marl program, which performs a more graph-analytic procedure.
-In this procedure, for each node in the graph, we will compute the sum of its neighbors' in-degree.
-This is like, for example, in Twitter network you are summing up the number of followers of all of your followees.
+In this procedure, for each node in the graph, we will compute the sum of neighbors in-degree.
+This is like, for example, summing up the number of followers of all of your followees, in Twitter network.
 Once we get this number for every node, we will add up all these numbers as the final output value.

-For the sake of convenience, instead of creating another .gm file, we will simply add another procedure in hello_world.gm.
+For the sake of convenience, we will simply add another procedure in hello_world.gm, instead of creating another .gm file.

 3-1 Another Green-Marl procedure
 --------------------------------------